k7y6t5/feed-me/docs/get-started/configuration.md

 # Configuration

-Create an `feed-me.php` file under your `/config` directory with the following options available to you.
+Create a `feed-me.php` file under your `/config` directory with the following options available to you.
 You can also use multi-environment options to change these per environment.

 ```php
 <?php